AmnesicOblex/deck-of-fate/README.md

 ## Tempt Fate

-When you cast eldritch blast you can choose to **Tempt Fate** and draw a card from **The Deck of Fate** as a bonus action.
+When you hit an enemy with eldritch blast you can choose to **Tempt Fate** and draw a card from **The Deck of Fate** as a bonus action.
 The drawn card will modify the effects of the spell.
 Fate can be a cruel mistress so these effects may hurt you as often as they help you.
 If you ever draw a black card you will take 1 fate die of psychic damage.
 Any effects with durations will usually last for 1 fate die rounds or in some cases 1 fate die hours.

 ## Cheat Fate